 Yes, using a link in bio tool is one of the popular options but in this article, we’ll show you all 5 simple ways to share links on Instagram, explained step-by-step.

-1. How to add a link in Instagram Bio
+1. How to Add a Link in Instagram Bio

-If happened to all of us – you are scrolling through your Instagram feed, and when reading the caption to some cool post, you are asked to go to ‘link in bio’ for more detailed info.
+If it happened to all of us – you are scrolling through your Instagram feed, and when reading the caption to some cool post, you are asked to go to ‘link in bio’ for more detailed info.

-As you know, ‘Link in bio’ refers to the clickable URL that users can see on top of your Instagram profile, and when they click on the link, they will be taken straight to the desired website.
+As you know, ‘Link in bio’ refers to the clickable URL that users can see on top of their Instagram profile, and when they click on the link, they will be taken straight to the desired website.
 This URL can be a product page, landing page, about us section, etc.

 This is the simplest way of adding a link to your Instagram profile.